-(1) For the period from September 4, 2018 (inception of offering) through December 31, 2018.

-(2) Per share amounts calculated based on the average shares outstanding during the period.

-(3) Assumes an initial investment on the business day before the first day of the fiscal period, with all dividends and distributions reinvested in additional shares on the reinvestment date, and redemption at the net asset value calculated on the last business day of the fiscal period.
+- (1) For the period from September 4, 2018 (inception of offering) through December 31, 2018. - (2) Per share amounts calculated based on the average shares outstanding during the period. - (3) Assumes an initial investment on the business day before the first day of the fiscal period, with all dividends and distributions reinvested in additional shares on the reinvestment date, and redemption at the net asset value calculated on the last business day of the fiscal period.
 Sales charges are not reflected in the total returns.
 Total returns are not annualized for periods less than one full year.
-Returns do not reflect the deduction of taxes that a shareholder would pay on fund distribution or the redemption of fund shares.

-(5) Expenses after waivers and reimbursements of expenses, excluding interest and fees from borrowings, distribution and shareholder service fees, was 2.00% of net assets on an annualized basis.
+Returns do not reflect the deduction of taxes that a shareholder would pay on fund distribution or the redemption of fund shares. - (4) Annualized for periods less than one full year. - (5) For the period ended December 31, 2022, expenses after recoupment of waivers and reimbursements of expenses, excluding interest and fees from borrowings, distributions and shareholder service fees, was 1.96% of net assets on an annualized basis.